Chapter 7 Regression III: categorical independent variables and multiple regression models

 7.1 Fitting regression with categorical predictors

-With linear regression models, the dependent variable \(Y\) will always be numerical.
+In linear regression models, the dependent variable \(Y\) is always numerical.
 If the independent variable \(X\) is numerical, the estimated slope coefficient \(\beta\) implies that every one-unit increase in \(X\) is associated with a \(\beta\)-increase in \(Y\).
 If the independent variable \(X\) is binary, the estimated slope coefficient \(\beta\) implies the mean difference: expected scores of \(Y\) in the comparison group are \(\beta\) units higher/lower than in the reference group.
 Now, let’s expand that rationale to other categorical independent variables with more than two groups.
 It is quite straightforward to run it, and very similar to the binary case!

 # create an object with the URL address of the dataset